-Rose DiSanto, principal and founder of DiSanto Design, is an accomplished, award-winning graphic designer, teacher, and incurable volunteer.
-Throughout her long career she has worked with Fortune 500 companies like Apple Computer, Sheraton Hotels and Reebok but her true passion lies with helping both local and national nonprofit, educational and arts-based organizations spread their message and their work.
+Rose DiSanto, principal and founder of DiSanto Design, is an accomplished graphic designer, teacher, and incurable volunteer.
+She has worked with Fortune 500 companies like Apple Computer, Sheraton Hotels and Reebok but her true passion lies with helping both local and national nonprofit, educational and arts-based organizations spread their message and their work.
 Organizations like the American Cancer Society, New England Conservatory of Music, Bridge Boston Charter School, Paul Newman’s The Hole in the Wall Gang Camp, and The Steppingstone Foundation to name a few.

-Rose is a guest lecturer in graphic design at Jefferson University and other area universities in addition to teaching workshops at both the primary or secondary school level in the Philadelphia school district.
+Rose is an adjunct professor in the graphic design department at Jefferson University and guest lectures at other area universities.
+She also volunteers and teaches workshops in the Philadelphia school district.
 She currently sits on the board of AIGA Philadelphia where she founded the city’s first mentoring program for graphic designers.
-The program is now in its 10th year and has become a model for other cities.
+The program is now in its 11th year and has become a model for other cities.
 Currently, Rose is spearheading the committee for Civic + Community Engagement—a new initiative that seeks to engage AIGA’s membership of creative thinkers, problem solvers and designers with the greater community at large.
-And each summer she spends some time as a camp counselor volunteer with The Hole in the Wall Gang Camp.
+And each summer she spends some time as a camp counselor with The Hole in the Wall Gang Camp.

 Rose holds a degree in Visual Communications from the University of Delaware and a Masters in the Arts in Education from Harvard University.
 She resides in Philadelphia with her husband, Stephen—except for one week every July when she’s covered with paint in the arts and crafts studio at Camp.